Welcome to our club

 Some members socialising outside the east pavilion

-We put on events for complete beginners but also host elite events such as test matches in the prestigious MacRobertson Shield series, the 2015 Women's World Championship, and in 2019 the Under-21 World Golf Croquet Championship at which Euan Burridge, one of our members, was a bronze medallist.
+We put on events for complete beginners but also host elite events such as test matches in the prestigious MacRobertson Shield series, the 2015 Women's World Championship, and in 2019 the Under-21 World Golf Croquet Championship.

 Some of our current and past members have reached very distinguished and illustrious levels within the sport.
-We have around a dozen internationals, three former World Champions and the captain of the victorious 2010 Great Britain team.
+We have around a dozen internationals, five World Champions and the captain of the victorious 2010 Great Britain team.

 Above: Three World Champions from our club in recent years.
 Below: view from the club gates (2018); two members in play in May when the rhododendrons are at their best; club member and Women's World champion Miranda Chapman being awarded Nottinghamshire sportsperson of the year.